-Concerts & Seasonal Delights.
-Music on the Mountain — one of the largest music events on the Western Slope — takes place every Saturday, from June to mid-September.
-Bring a donation of canned goods and your admission is free!
-From late November to February, you’ll find the park decked out in more than a half million dazzling bulbs for Winter on the Mountain.
+Concerts & Seasonal Delights: From late November to February, you’ll find the park decked out in dazzling lights for Winter on the Mountain.
 Cozy up next to your family and loved ones to roast s’mores over a fire pit and let the giant Christmas tree — adorned with lights that twinkle to music — get you in the holiday spirit.

 Just down the road from the excitement of Glenwood Caverns Adventure Park, Colorado’s newest hot springs are an oasis of relaxation.

 Snacks & Sundries.
 When hunger strikes, you won’t have to travel far to quiet those tummy rumblings.
 The poolside Sopris Café serves up a menu that caters to the entire family.
-If the springs’ spa-like vibe has you craving healthy options, you’ll find crisp salads, light wraps and energy-boosting smoothies, while kiddos can revel in fun vacation treats like pizzas, ice cream and hot cocoa.
-And the poolside Sand Bar has an assortment of alcoholic beverages and concessions, so you can soak in rejuvenating waters with a cold beer or glass of wine in hand.
+You’ll find delicious flatbread pizzas, crisp salads, light wraps and energy-boosting smoothies, while kiddos can revel in fun vacation treats like ice cream and hot cocoa and other snacks.
+The poolside Sand Bar has an assortment of alcoholic beverages and concessions, so you can soak in rejuvenating waters with a cold beer or glass of wine in hand.

 The perfect complement to a day in Colorado’s great outdoors any time of year, Iron Mountain Hot springs is your place to relax your body…restore your spirit…and rejuvenate your soul.